According to statistics kept by the Equal Employment Opportunity Commission (EEOC), instances of workplace discrimination continue to decline.

 There are two types of harassment:

-- A hostile workplace.
+- When harassment creates a hostile workplace.
 Workers are entitled to a workplace free of harassment, and they can sue if the workplace becomes too hostile, oppressive, or insulting.

 Nevertheless, at some point, a workplace becomes so hostile that a reasonable person would not feel comfortable working there.
 The amount of harassment will depend on the context.
 Although one stray joke or remark probably does not qualify, multiple insults might.